the-overdriven/mw-enhanced/README.md

 When in game, press Home and look for the path in Settings

 ## How to view meshes with textures?
 Install [NifSkope 2.0 Dev 7](https://github.com/niftools/nifskope/releases).
-Set path to Morrowind Data Files in Options: Options > Settings > Resources > Add Folder.
+Set path to Morrowind **Data Files** in Options: Options > Settings > Resources > Add Folder.
-Resources should point to Data Files folder.
-Check "Load alternate file extensions"
+Check "Load alternate file extensions".
 From my experience version Dev 9 doesn't load textures.

 ## Nice to have mods
 Not necessarily essential and fixing any glaring issues, but can improve the gameplay.